 Grapes that make world-class wines.
 And now, something else besides.

-For forty years, in its own quiet way, this corner of Sussex has been a veritable hotbed of revolutionary thinking.
-A tradition of innovation we’re proud to continue with Foxhole Gin.
+For almost 50 years, in their own quiet way, England’s vineyards have been a veritable hotbed of revolutionary thinking.
+A tradition of innovation we’re proud to continue with Foxhole Spirits.

 Where a waste material becomes a world-beater.

-After pressing, the beautiful Sussex grapes are reduced to a pulpy mass of skins, flesh and pips.
-Known by its French name, marc, it’s a waste product; and every year, the industry threw away literally tonnes of the stuff.
-Unfortunately, it meant around a third of each harvest’s precious grape juice also ended up on the compost pile.
-An inglorious fate for a resource so rare and valuable.
+After pressing, the beautiful English grapes are reduced to a pulpy mass of skins, flesh and pips.
+Known by its French name, marc, it’s a waste product; and every year, the industry produces literally tonnes of the stuff.
+Unfortunately, it usually ends up on the compost pile, along with around a third of each harvest’s precious juice: an inglorious fate for a resource so rare and valuable.
 It just didn’t seem right.
 We thought: there has to be something better we can do with this.
 And there is.

-Now, instead of just binning it, the marc is sent back for a second pressing.
-All that lovely, formerly lost juice is carefully collected, fermented and turned into an English Wine.
-Not that you’ll ever get to drink it: this wine is carefully sourced by us and shipped to the distillery, destined for its unique place at the heart of Foxhole Gin.
+We recover marc from vineyards throughout England, and send it back for a second pressing.
+All that exquisite, formerly lost juice is lovingly collected, fermented and made into an English Wine.
+Not that you’ll ever get to drink it: every drop is shipped to the distillery, where it takes its place at the heart of our unique Foxhole Spirits products.

 What was once simply discarded is reclaimed and repurposed through craft, skill and resourcefulness.
-Which means that not one, but two great English specialities can be created from these carefully grown grapes.
-And better still, we’re making a difference.
+Why just make a great cocktail, when you can also make a real difference?